orsonteodoro/oiledmachine-overlay/README.md

 tampering, denial of service.
 These are typically high to critical vulnerability severity.
 This option is not default on but a suggestion for secure-critical servers.
 To use it you must at least set CFLAGS_HARDENED_TOLERANCE_USER to 1.80 (amd64) or 1.50 (arm64).
-For ARCH=amd64 it is like -O0 with heavy thrashing or almost double processing time for the worst case, but also emulated also for this arch.
-For ARCH=arm64 it is like -O0 with light thrashing for worst case, but hardware based for this case.
+For ARCH=amd64 it is like -O0 worst case with heavy thrashing or almost double processing time, but also emulated also for this arch.
+For ARCH=arm64 it is like -O0 best case with light thrashing, but hardware based for this case.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.